 What Is MERS?

-MERS is a company that the lending industry created to register and track assignments of mortgages and servicing rights, thereby avoiding the costs associated with having to record each loan transfer.
+MERS registers and tracks assignments of mortgages and servicing rights, avoiding the costs of having to record each loan transfer.

 When a mortgage is sold from one bank to another, an "assignment" (a document showing that the loan has been transferred) is typically prepared and recorded in the county land records.
-The assignment transfers all of the interest the original lender had under the mortgage to the new bank.
-Mortgage Electronic Registration System, Inc. (MERS) is a company that the banking industry created to simplify this process.
+The assignment transfers the original lender's interest under the mortgage to the new bank.
+Mortgage Electronic Registration System, Inc. (MERS) is a company the banking industry created to simplify this process.

 MERS maintains a database that tracks mortgages for its members as they're transferred from bank to bank.
 By tracking loan transfers electronically, MERS eliminates the long-standing practice that the loan owner must record an assignment with the county recorder every time the loan is sold from one entity to another.